 Sign the Master Instructor: Warnings, Risks & Release Agreement

-Experience the effects, i.e., participate in an exposure of a TASER Conducted Electrical Weapon (CEW) – new Master Instructor candidates only and subject to any applicable health limitations as described on the next page.
-Should there be any legislative requirement against, please provide with application
+We encourage Newly qualifying Masters to Experience the effects, i.e., participate in an exposure of a TASER Conducted Electrical Weapon (CEW) – subject to any applicable health limitations as described on the next page.
+Should there be any legislative requirement against, please provide with application.

 All students are required to bring their own laptop computers with Evidence Sync installed.